Health effects of alcohol: Alcohol use disorder

+The data on global alcohol consumption in 2019 shows that an estimated 400 million people aged 15 years and older live with alcohol use disorders, and an estimated 209 million live with alcohol dependence.

-Alcohol misuse prevention programs
+Alcohol misuse prevention programs of the World Health Organization

-More than 200 injuries and disease conditions are caused due to alcohol misuse.
+More than 200 injuries and disease conditions can be caused by alcohol misuse.
 It is a causative agent influencing maternal health and development, noncommunicable diseases (including cancer and cardiovascular diseases), injuries, violence, mental health, and infectious diseases such as tuberculosis and HIV/AIDS.
-Harmful use of alcohol has been identified as a global health issue, and its management is a priority in the 2030 Agenda for Sustainable Development.
-In 2018, WHO launched the initiative SAFER, to decrease the number of deaths, diseases and injuries caused by alcohol misuse.
-It has been developed to address the regional, country and global health and developmental goals using high-impact, cost-effective, evidence-based interventions.
-Using a set of WHO tools and resources SAFER will concentrate on the more cost-effective interventions to reduce and prevent alcohol misuse.
-The five WHO "best buys" for decreasing alcohol misuse are priority in this action plan:
+Harmful use of alcohol has been identified as a global health issue, and its management is a priority in the 2030 Agenda for Sustainable Development issued by the United Nations in 2015.
+In 2018, the WHO launched the "SAFER" initiative (an acronym defined from the list of planned actions give below), to decrease the number of deaths, diseases and injuries caused by alcohol misuse.
+Using a set of WHO tools and resources, SAFER was planned to concentrate on the interventions listed below to reduce and prevent alcohol misuse.
+The list of interventions were selected for prioritization based on cost effectiveness: